Financial-Times/origami-website/_services/build-service.md

 ---
 title: Build Service
-description: The Origami Build Service is used to bundle component JavaScript and Sass on the fly.
 ---

-# {{page.title}}

 The Origami Build Service is used to bundle component JavaScript and Sass on the fly, allowing a development team to include a `<script>` and `<style>` block in their page to quickly get started with Origami.